Send the link below via email or IMCopy

 Participants' assessment according to the mystical experience typology had been changed "remarkably little" by the passage of time.

 Persisting positive changes in psilocybin group: the experience had "helped them to resolve career decisions, recognize the arbitrariness of ego boundaries, increase their depth of faith, increase their appreciation of eternal life, deepen their sense of the meaning of Christ, and heighten their sense of joy and beauty."

 "The experimental subjects unanimously described their Good Friday psilocybin experience as having had elements of a genuinely mystical nature and characterized it as one of the high points of their spiritual life."

-Thorazine (chlorpromazine, an anti-psychotic) had to be administered to calm him down.
+In the end, Thorazine (chlorpromazine, an anti-psychotic) was administered to calm him down.

-A group member arose and went to the pulpit, mumbled a homily, blessed the congregation, walked back down the aisle and went outside.
+Doblin found that Pahnke failed to report that a participant had left and gone outside after going to the pulpit, mumbling a homily, and blessing the congregation.
 After failed attempts to get him back inside, he walked into Boston University's School of Theology building, and managed to snatch an important-looking envelope from a passing postman.